tkhq/docs/docs/documentation/concepts/policy-management/Policy-examples.md

 ### Example SPL transfer policies

-#### Allow <USER_ID> to sign a Solana transaction that includes a single instruction which is an SPL token transfer from a particular sending address, initiated by <USER_ID>
+#### Allow a user to sign a Solana transaction that includes a single instruction which is an SPL token transfer from a particular sending address

 ```json JSON
 {